50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 No one looks forward to a health crisis, but our insights and tips will help you get better medical care, cut hospital bill costs, and get out of the hospital alive.

-1. Pick a Teaching Hospital
+Pick a teaching hospital

 Paper Artwork by Kyle Bean, Photograph by Mitch Payne for Reader's Digest

-2. Beware Freestanding ERs
+Beware freestanding ERs

 iStock/monkeybusinessimages